Menu

 Gender

 UCL Geography gained its Bronze Athena Swan award in 2016, the first in the Schools of Law, Social and Historical Sciences, and Arts & Humanities.
 In 2022, we were upgraded to the Athena Swan Silver.
-You can download our Athena Swan submission here.
 While Geography as a discipline is attractive to all students regardless of gender, work still needs to be done to reflect this in our staff profile.

 Through our Equality, Diversity and Inclusion committee, we are working on key strategic aims/objectives below.
 We aim to keep our targets clear and measurable.